khalil-poole/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/005258b6-bd52-4e15-9f32-778757af47f1)

 The IIS window should open, we're going to register the PHP from within IIS.
 We'll go into the PHP Manager and then click where it says "Register new PHP version".
+This means that we are making the web aware that PHP exists on the computer that we're currently using, or in this case the VM.

 ![image](https://github.com/user-attachments/assets/9c1b6c57-96b2-48d5-af0d-bcd87c67c6f1)